Frequently Asked Questions

 What kind of warranty is offered with service?

-We offer a one-year warranty on labor as long as the timepiece is returned clean, not tampered with or abused.
+We offer a one-year warranty on labor as long as the timepiece is returned clean and not tampered with or abused.
 Although our testing phase of service is very thorough and we do not expect to see your watch have any problem, there are occasions when an intermittent problem is not detected and we ask to be notified of any problems right away.
 Replacement parts or labor for parts fabrication, case parts, dial, hands are not included.
 Water damage or rust is not covered under warranty.

 What about spare parts for vintage/antique timepieces?